alanvardy/dbbackup/README.md

 # dbbackup
-Shell script that automagically backs up Postgres databases on Dokku and Heroku and uploads to Google Drive
+Shell script that automagically backs up Postgres databases on Dokku and Heroku and uploads to Google Drive.
+It gzips the files before uploading to get around the Google Drive API call frequency limitations.

 gdrive file is sourced from https://github.com/prasmussen/gdrive